Azure/azure-sdk-for-net/sdk/search/Azure.Search.Documents/README.md

 ### Creating an index

 You can use the `SearchIndexClient` to create a search index.
-Fields can be defined using convenient `SimpleField`, `SearchableField`, or `ComplexField` classes.
-Indexes can also define suggesters, lexical analyzers, and more.
+Fields can be defined from a model class using `FieldBuilder`.
+Indexes can also define suggesters, lexical analyzers, and more:

 ```C# Snippet:Azure_Search_Tests_Samples_Readme_CreateIndex
 Uri endpoint = new Uri(Environment.GetEnvironmentVariable("SEARCH_ENDPOINT"));